The Optometrist Attic

 Back to Top

 A standard cable temple length for an adult male is around 6 1/2 inches (165 mm), though they run from 5 to 7 inches.
 It's usually better to get them a little long and then bend back the cables if they poke you in the back of the ear.
 The bend-back technique is also used to keep cable temple covers in place, which I heartily recommend.
-Also note that cables really are adjustable.
-The curvature of the cable can be changed so that they fit you properly.
-Most experienced optical shops can handle this for you without blinking.
-It does help to have ''the touch'', but you can do the adjusting, too, and I'm happy to explain how if you're interested.

 Cable Temple Covers